smc13/notify/README.md

 	EnableTelegram 		bool
 }

-func (u User) RouteNotificationFor(ctx context.Context, channel notify.Channel, notif notify.Notification) ([]string, error) {
+func (u *User) ShouldSendNotification(ctx context.Context, channel notify.Channel, notif notify.Notification) bool {
-	switch channel.(type) {
-		// Mention the discord user by their ID case discord.WebhookChannel:
-			return []string{u.DiscordID}, nil
-		// Skip sending to telegram if the user has it disabled case telegram.TelegramChannel:
+	// Skip sending to telegram if the user has it disabled if channel, ok := channel.(telegram.TelegramChannel); ok {
-			if !u.EnableTelegram {
-				return nil, notify.ErrSkipNotification
+		return u.EnableTelegram
 	}
-	}

-	// No special routing for this channel but still send return nil, nil
+	// for all other channels, send the notification return true
 }
 ```